butnaruv/CS_Labs/Reports/lab3_cs_report.md

 ## Conclusion

 &ensp;&ensp;&ensp; This laboratory work represented an initiation into asymmetric cryptography.
-I discovered and understood the concept of asymmetric ciphers, and I managed to implement an algorithm - The RSA algorithm Thus, the aim of researching and implementing the encryption and decryption process using an asymmetric cipher was achieved.
+I discovered and understood the concept of asymmetric ciphers, and I managed to implement an algorithm - The RSA algorithm.
+Thus, the aim of researching and implementing the encryption and decryption process using an asymmetric cipher was achieved.